getsheked/NHL7Seg/README.md

       3.

-      4.
+      4. Setup Config Timezone
+           Eastern: 5
+           Central: 6
+           Mountian: 7
+           Pacific: 8
+          For another time zone, enter the utc offset, currently it only works for areas with negative utc offsets.

-      5. Setup config file, enter your teams abbrev and ID in the file.
+      5. Setup teams in config file, enter your teams abbrev and ID in the file.
         Anaheim Ducks: ANA 24
         Boston Bruins: BOS 6
         Buffalo Sabers: BUF 7